 Wi-Fi in the Library

-You can print or download this library Wi-Fi helpsheet [879 KB].
+You can print or download this Wi-Fi in the Library helpsheet [274 KB - not accessible].

-All West Sussex libraries are linked to the wifi network and customers can connect to it while in the branch, using their laptop, tablet or smart phone.
-However, the network is not passworded, which means that sensitive transactions, such as online banking, should be avoided.
+All West Sussex libraries are linked to a public Wi-Fi network which you can connect to whilst in the building, using your laptop, tablet or smartphone.
+However, the network is not secure, which means that sensitive transactions, such as online banking, entering passwords and signing into accounts should be avoided.

-To connect to the Library Wi-fi, begin by choosing Settings.
-Click on Wi-Fi and the tablet will search for available networks.
-WSCC Public will eventually appear and when it does click on it to accept.
+To connect to the Library Wi-Fi using an Apple device, begin by choosing Settings.
+Tap on Library Wi-Fi and the Apple device will search for available networks.
+WSCCPublic will appear, tap to connect.

-First of all you will need to locate the Settings icon on your Android device - this should be on the home screen.
+Locate the Wi-Fi icon on your Android device - this may be on the home screen.

-Once you have clicked the Settings button, a window will open asking you to sign or enable wifi on your device.
-Once you have done this you will get a list of all the Wifi signals nearby.
-These should include WSCCPublic.
-Click on this to access.
+Once you have tapped the Wi-Fi button, a window will open asking you to Sign in or enable Wi-Fi on your device.
+Once you have done this you will get a list of all the available Wi-Fi networks.
+Tap on WSCCPublic to access the library Wi-Fi.